Martin-Hr/Martin-Hr/README.md

 - 👋 Hi, I’m @Martin-Hr
-- 👀 I’m interested in Data Science
+- 👀 I’m a practicing Data Scientist
-- 🌱 I’m currently learning NLP
+- 🌱 I like NLP
 - 💞️ I’m looking to collaborate on new cool projects
 - 📫